Sajid–Wajid: Members

-Sajid Khan

-Sajid Ali Khan (born July 10, 1977), also known by the mononym Sajid, is the elder son of tabla player Ustad Sharafat Ali Khan and his wife, Razina Khan.
-He is married to Lubna Khan and the couple has two daughters, Muskaan and Mehek.
+Sajid Ali Khan is the elder son of tabla player Ustad Sharafat Ali Khan and his wife, Razina Khan.
+He is married to Lubna Khan.

 Sajid studied at the Academy of Asiatic Cinema and Television.
-He trained under various artists, including his father as well as Allahrakha Khan and Das Babu.
-His paternal grandfather was Ustad Abdel Latif, an influential Indian artist.
 His maternal grandfather was Ustad Faiyyaz Ahmed Khan, a Padma Shri awardee.

-Prior to making a career in music, he worked in the import-export business.
-After encouragement from his parents and friends, he concentrated himself exclusively on music as a solo artist.
-He was also a music director, releasing music under his own name.
-He later encouraged his younger brother, Wajid, to also take up music, with the two working as a duo under the name Sajid–Wajid.
-After the death of his brother on 1 June 2020, Sajid has been continuing as a solo artist.

-Wajid Khan

 Wajid Ali Khan was the younger son of artist and tabla player Sharafat Ali Khan and Razina Khan.
 He joined his elder brother Sajid Khan to form the artistic duo Sajid–Wajid.
-He also had a separate singing career as a solo act and was nominated for a number of awards as a playback artist.

 Wajid studied at Mithibai College where he met his college sweetheart Kamalrukh.
 The two dated for almost 10 years while Wajid was heavily involved in tours and in the musical formation.
 Family restrictions also postponed the marriage as Kamalrukh Khan, of Zoroastrian (Parsi) faith, refused to convert to Wajid's Sunni Muslim faith.
 Eventually, they married each other under the Special Marriages Act that allowed her to keep her religion and marry without conversion despite the opposition of Wajid's family.
 The couple had two children, Arshi, a daughter (born c.
 2004) and Hrehaan, a son (born c.
 2011).

-In 2014, Wajid filed separation papers because of continuing religious and parental pressure and the couple divorced.
+In 2014, Wajid filed separation papers because of continuing religious and parental pressure but the couple never divorced.
 Kamalrukh did not receive alimony since the case was pending in court when Wajid died.
-Their children, however, received maintenance amounts from their father pendente lite as per the Court's Order, according to Kamalrukh's interview with Sri Iyer of PGuris.
+Their children, however, received maintenance amounts from their father while he was alive pendente lite as per the Court's Order, according to Kamalrukh's interview with Sri Iyer of PGuris, where she also discusses how his family has usurped his property, not leaving anything for their children.
 Kamalrukh continues working as a clinical hypnotherapist and wellness coach.
 She also writes a regular fortnightly column for the Hindustan Times titled "Weekend Fix for the Soul".